timothyshambra/Vision-2023/guiding-principle/two.md

-# 2. Continuous, timely improvement
+# Principle - 2.
+Continuous, timely improvement

 COVID-19 showed us how public services are ready to adapt quickly and flexibly in changing circumstances.
 But those improvements must be timely, too.